 Since the settings for most workstation components are interdependent, a specific sequence of adjustments is not defined.
-Generally, changing one workstation setting may affect the requirements of other workstation settings, and create the need to modify those other settings.
-This process is repeated until a satisfactory set up is reached.
+Generally, changing one workstation setting may affect the requirements of other workstations and create the need to modify them.
+This process is repeated until a satisfactory set up is reached for the individual.
 The following lists the general steps and specific arrangements, which will create a comfortable VDT workstation.